Anthony Housefather: In Parliament

 On December 12, 2019, with MP Rodger Cuzner no longer a sitting Member of the House of Commons, Housefather took on the role of reciting a poem and parody of the Night Before Christmas that took good-humoured jabs at political rivals just before the House of Commons rose for their annual holiday break.
 It was received with a standing ovation and roars of laughter from Members of all parties.

 In 2021, Housefather assumed the chairmanship of the Canada-Israel Interparliamentary Group and in 2022 the role of vice-chair of the Canada-United States Inter-Parliamentary Group.
 Mr. Housefather has been active on the issue of bilingualism and the protection of minority language rights.
-Since the introduction of Quebec's Bill 96 he has frequently stood in the House to voice his opposition to the Bill.
+Since the introduction of Quebec's Bill 96, he has frequently stood in the House to voice his opposition to the Bill.

-Also in July 2024, Prime Minister Justin Trudeau appointed MP Anthony Housefather as his adviser on Canadian Jewish community and antisemitism.
+In July 2024, Prime Minister Justin Trudeau appointed MP Anthony Housefather as his adviser on Canadian Jewish community and antisemitism.